Raasin McIntosh

-Raasin McIntosh (born 29 April 1982, in Texas) is an Olympic hurdler and philanthropist.
+Raasin McIntosh (born 29 April 1982) is an American Olympic hurdler and philanthropist.
 At the 2012 Summer Olympics, she competed in the Women's 400 metres hurdles representing Liberia.

+Life

 She grew up in Houston and went on to attend the University of Texas on an athlete scholarship.
 She trained under a prominent track coach, Bev Kearney, and went on to represent the United States at the 2003 World Championships in Athletics.
 She was the winner of the 400 m hurdles at the 2003 USA Outdoor Track and Field Championships and was in the top three of both the 400 m and 100-meter hurdles at the NCAA Women's Outdoor Track and Field Championship that year.